FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing poor throughput repeatability.

-The repeatability problem can be addressed by defining a search procedure that identifies a consistent level of performance, even if it does not meet the strict definition of throughput in [RFC2544].
+The repeatability problem can be better addressed by defining a search procedure that identifies a consistent level of performance, even if it does not meet the strict definition of throughput in [RFC2544].